skols/themichaelskolnik/content/post/2018/03/25/home-prices-python.md

 ---
 {
-  "title": "My code from the exercises of Level 1 of Kaggle's Learn Maching Learning series", "subtitle": "",
+  "title": "My code from the exercises of Level 1 of Kaggle's Learn Machine Learning series", "subtitle": "",
   "date": "2018-03-25",
   "slug": "home-prices-python",